 But until someone recognizes me on the street, I’m not letting it go to my head.
 My friends love embarrassing me, heckling waitresses and stewardesses, “Don’t you know who she is?”
 I think I’m really just starting to hit my stride.
 Is this the top of my game?
 Who knows.

 At the end of the day, I am a connector, and I like meeting people, both on the Internet and IRL.
 I also know that Instagram’s not going to be around forever.
-In 2018, I’ll be refocusing a lot of my attention on growing my blog and my email list, which are the channels that I control.
+This upcoming year I’ll be focusing a lot of my attention on growing my blog and my email list, which are the channels that I control.
 And in case you haven’t noticed, I like playing by my own rules.